Accessibility statement

 Our courses are well respected by systems safety engineering professionals.
 We have provided training for delegates from many different domains including military, automotive and railway, civil aerospace, nuclear, marine, energy and medical industries.

-Our courses in system safety engineering are accredited by both the Institute of Engineering and Technology (IET) and the BCS (the Chartered Institute for IT), and can count towards the educational component for chartering.
-These professional bodies also partially accredit our MSc in Safety Critical Systems Engineering.
+Our MSc in Safety Critical Systems Engineering is accredited by both the Institute of Engineering and Technology (IET) and the BCS (the Chartered Institute for IT), and can count towards the academic component for chartering.

 Upgrade your short course study into a postgraduate award